-The Trustees of the General Service Board act in two primary capacities. (a) With respect to the larger matters of overall policy and finance, they are the principal planners and administrators.
-They directly manage these affairs. (b) But with respect to the executive services provided by the General Service Office, the relation of the Trustees is mainly that of custodial oversight which they exercise through their ability to appoint staff who are charged with carrying out their policies.
+The Trustees of the General Service Board act in two primary capacities: (a) With respect to the larger matters of over-all policy and finance, they are the principal planners and administrators.
+They and their primary committees directly manage these affairs. (b) But with respect to our separately incorporated and constantly active services, the relation of the Trustees is mainly that of full stock ownership and of custodial oversight which they exercise through their ability to elect all directors of these entities.

 This Concept deals with the ways the General Service Board discharges its heavy obligations and its relationship with the General Service Office.